-The selected applicant will be based at the Owens Valley Radio Observatory (OVRO), a world class facility operated by Caltech for research in radio astronomy, located near Bishop in central California.
+The candidate can be based at either the Caltech campus in Pasadena or at the Owens Valley Radio Observatory (OVRO) near big Pine, CA..
 They will join a team of skilled scientists and engineers who manage a range of facilities operating from meter- to millimeter wavelengths, with observations extending from nearby exoplanets to the early universe.
 The successful applicant will coordinate closely with scientists and engineers at Caltech and DSA-2000 partner institutes to ensure the successful implementation of the DSA-2000 project.
 The Observatory is in the Eastern Sierra, which affords an excellent environment for outdoor activities, including hiking, fishing, and skiing.

 Email inquiries in regards to the application process may be sent to mailto:[email protected].
 We are an equal opportunity/affirmative action employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, or national origin, disability status, protected veteran status, or any other characteristic protected by law.
 Caltech is a VEVRAA Federal Contractor.
 Click here to read more about Equal Employment Opportunity (EEO). https://www.eeoc.gov/employees-job-applicants